wp-plugins/greek-sort/readme.txt

 == Description ==
 Greek Sort can automatically sort posts from a given post type by greek phonetics.
 Each post type can be configured individually.
-When enabled, a given post types will only be sorted when a page is loaded or when a post for that post type is added, updated, or trashed.
+When enabled, a given post type will only be sorted when a page is loaded or when a post for that post type is added, updated, or trashed.
 No code required.

 A few other languages are available, Spanish and Russian, and more languages can be requested.